marcpickett1/marcpickett1.github.io/montezuma.md

 ---
 layout: default
+title: "Montezuma's Revenge in under 5KB"
 ---

-## Montezuma's Revenge in under 5KB

 This is a handcrafted open-loop controller for Atari 2600 Montezuma's Revenge.
 As shown below, the score resets every million points.